+content (5000 ppm) was lower than expected level.
 This discovery did materialize huge efforts done by companies that have been operating for years in Albania and at the same time opened a real perspective for further explorations.

-All the data (seismic and drilling) available at AKBN archive are in the following formats and media:
+All the data (seismic and drilling) available at AKBN archive is in the following formats and media:

-Seismic Field data: 9 track magnetic tape, in SEGY, SEGB, SEGD format, 8mm, 3480, 3590, DLT cartridge Observer logs etc. Processed data: hard copy (in paper), in film, on Tape 9 track, 8mm cartridge, 3480 and 3590, SEGY format Well data: hard copy, digital (9 track magnetic tape and CD last format)
+Seismic Field data: 9 track magnetic tape, in SEGY, SEGB, SEGD format, 8mm, 3480, 3590, DLT car- tridge Observer logs etc. Processed data: hard copy (in paper), in film, on Tape 9 track, 8mm cartridge, 3480 and 3590, SEGY format Well data: hard copy, digital (9 track magnetic tape and CD last format)

-IV.3 FURTHER POTENTIAL
+FURTHER POTENTIAL